owlnai/owln.ai/content/blog/new-site.md

 updated: 1631138400000
 ---

 I've been building websites for a decade, but there's one thing that I never got right: my personal website.
 A personal website is a reflection of your brand, what you want to show to other people.
-Because of that, my site has been changing shape and form over the years.
-You could even tell the design trend that was dominant at the time.

-But even in this ever-changing world, a personal brand should be consistent and convey the values that define you.
-That's why I needed to refactor the site.
-One more time.

 ## Designing the site